Ally Bank Review: The Best Online Banking and More

 Ally Bank is an online-only financial institution that considers itself an alternative to traditional brick-and-mortar banks, though Ally itself dates back to when many people still relied on horses to get around.
 Its predecessor was launched in 1919 as GMAC, the financing division of General Motors.

 More recently, Ally Bank has established itself as one of the best online banks, with exceptional customer service, high annual percentage yields and low fees.
-With an overall score of 4.5, Ally Bank is one of the best performers of all the banks surveyed by GOBankingRates.
-GOBankingRates named Ally the Best Online Bank for the seventh year in a row in its Best Banks of 2022 rankings.
+With an overall score of 4.9, Ally Bank is one of the best performers of all the banks surveyed by GOBankingRates and was named the Best Online Bank of 2023.
+It has won this distinction several years in a row.

 Ally’s interest checking account is much less restrictive than its savings and money market offerings.
 GOBankingRates has ranked it as one of the Best Checking Accounts of 2022.
 Interest is compounded daily, and there are no monthly maintenance fees, minimum opening deposit or minimum balance requirements.
 Free standard checks and debit cards come with the account.
 Customers also have access to mobile check deposits as well as the U.S. Allpoint ATM network.